 Superintendent of the Archaeological Site of Pompeii

 Director of the Postgraduate School of Archaeological Heritage, University of Basilicata, Matera.
 Scientific Director Research Unit of the University of Basilicata project PRIN, funded by Miur, 2007-2008 Superintendent for Archaeological Heritage of Basilicata.
-As a MIBAC manager has promoted excavations and research in various sites of Basilicata (Venosa, Monteserico, Miglionico, Rivello, etc.,), inaugurated the Jewish catacombs of Venosa; he organized international conferences.
+As a MIBAC manager has promoted excavations and research in various sites of Basilicata (Venosa, Monteserico, Miglionico, Rivello, etc.,), and inaugurated the Jewish catacombs of Venosa; he organized international conferences.
 In 2007, Directeur d’étude (visiting professor) at the École Pratique des Hautes Études (Paris), professor in the course on “the archéologie des processus rituels” École Européenne de protohistoire de Bibracte, France (May).
-Responsible for the Scientific Research Unit of the University of Basilicata project PRIN 2004, project admitted to the funding by the Ministry of Education: Professor of Classical Archaeology II range, at the University of Basilicata.
-He has participated in conferences and teaching abroad.
-Since 2009 he has been a member of the German Archaeological Institute and from 2008 member of CIERGA, Centre international d’étude de la religion grecque antique.
+Responsible for the Scientific Research Unit of the University of Basilicata project PRIN 2004, a project admitted to the funding by the Ministry of Education: Professor of Classical Archaeology II range, at the University of Basilicata.
+He has participated in conferences and taught abroad.
+Since 2009 he has been a member of the German Archaeological Institute and from 2008 member of CIERGA, Centre International d’étude de la religion grecque antique.

-The Great Pompeii Project is an extraordinary programme for the site, aimed at addressing existing problems and giving Pompeii a new improved image, focusing first on conservation priorities before then meeting the needs of the general public, with a public use, presentation and interpretation plan that meets contemporary needs.
-A programme of structural works and information management will be a general springboard for the Vesuvian city, bringing its beauty back to life.
-Transforming it from a place known for negative headlines to a place known for excellence, where knowledge, conservation, training and technology are brought together.
-Only on the basis of information gathered and once the site has been made safe, can intelligent planning for public presentation and use be carried out.
+The Great Pompeii Project is an extraordinary program for the site, aimed at addressing existing problems and giving Pompeii a new and improved image, focusing first on conservation priorities before then meeting the needs of the general public, with a public use, presentation, and interpretation plan that meets contemporary needs.
+A program of structural works and information management will be a general springboard for the Vesuvian city, bringing its beauty back to life.
+Transforming it from a place known for negative headlines to a place known for excellence, where knowledge, conservation, training, and technology are brought together.
+Only on the basis of the information gathered and once the site has been made safe, can intelligent planning for public presentation and use be carried out.
 The latter is absolutely fundamental given that today nearly 3 million people visit Pompeii each year.
 This new project for Pompeii has had to approach the city as a single entity, just as the most illuminated scholars of the eighteenth century had done.
 This is both in terms of the conservation interventions that are taking place right across the site, as well as those activities that aim to improve site use.
 The planned interventions within the Works Plan do not focus only on individual houses but include general works for making complete areas of the city secure.
-For example one major project that is currently underway addresses the unexcavated areas on the edge of the archaeological site, where water drainage is being tackled, significantly reducing the risk of geological instability and further collapses.
-In addition, there is another large project underway which focus on one of the most problematic areas of the city: the excavation’s fronts.
-This project for consolidating the excavation edges within the archaeological site is particularly key for resolving problems caused by landslides that have led to collapses various buildings.
+For example, one major project that is currently underway addresses the unexcavated areas on the edge of the archaeological site, where water drainage is being tackled, significantly reducing the risk of geological instability and further collapses.
+In addition, there is another large project underway that focuses on one of the most problematic areas of the city: the excavation’s fronts.
+This project for consolidating the excavation edges within the archaeological site is particularly key for resolving problems caused by landslides that have led to the collapse of various buildings.
 The Great Pompeii Project is bringing new energy and resources to the site and benefitting from a number of collaborative projects with various international institutions.
 This has allowed innovative and experimental technological solutions to be launched that will provide more exhaustive results in the field of diagnosis –fundamental for proper restoration and conservation – but there are also applications for the site’s enhancement and public use.
-This lecture will bring attention to the many activities of the past two years and the efforts that are being made to save Pompeii and to give to this extraordinary site a new image.
+This lecture will bring attention to the many activities of the past two years and the efforts that are being made to save Pompeii and to give this extraordinary site a new image.

 Pilar Fatás Monforte